colwang/poker-bot/README.md

 # Poker
-Programmed a Poker game with AI
+Play a Poker game with AI